RISK MANAGEMENT CLARITY

 maintain audit-ready documentation

-This creates a connected risk management system that improves visibility, accountability, and governance oversight across the organisation.
+This creates a single source of truth enabling risk management system to improves visibility, accountability, and governance oversight across the organisation.

 GOVERNANCE AND COMPLIANCE